FantasqueX/FantasqueX/README.md

 ## Hi there 👋

-This is my personal Github account to contribute to open source project.
+This is my personal GitHub account for contributing to open-source projects.

 My primary programming language is C++.
-My job is to optimize software performance on the ARM architecture.
-I would like to make C++ compiler better in my part time.
+My job is to optimize software performance on ARM.
+I hope to improve C++ compiler in my spare time.